coding-benjito/dynamod/MODEL_REFERENCE.md

 Dynamod has three kinds of variables that can be used in progressions, expressions, formulas and results:

 - **local variables** are valid only inside the progression that defines them.
 Local variables can be written without any prefix (e.g. `my_varname`) or with an explicit prefix `local.my_varname`.
 A local variable without prefix cannot be used in an expression before being defined (i.e. assigned for the first time).
 Prefixed variables have the numeric value 0 before being assigned.
 - **cycle variables** are valid throughout the iteration.
 They are automatically set to 0 when the iteration starts.
 They must begin with the prefix *cycle*, e.g. `cycle.my_variable`.
-If you split iterations into fractions using the `fractions` parameter during model initialization, cycle variables will be reset only once, before the first fraction is calculated.
+If you split iterations into fractions using the `fractions` parameter in the `settings` section or during model initialization, cycle variables will be reset only once, before the first fraction is calculated.
 You can access cycle variables of earlier cycles in expressions using `cycle.before(k).my_varname`
 - **global variables** are valid throughout the whole model run.
 They are automatically initialized to 0 when the model is run.
 They must begin with the prefix *global*, e.g. `global.my_variable`

 All types of variables can be assigned by `=` or changed by `+=`, `-=`, `*=` and `/=` in the usual way.